WaskoP/PortScanner/README.md

 Created with PyCharm.
 To test, extract PortScanner to your PyCharm project folder and execute main.py.

-It will create 2 text files which were for a scenario where I wanted to reserve some IP addresses for printers on a network, print out those IP's as well as all the other available host IP's on the subnet.
-Ignore this if just interested in port scanning functionality.
+It will create 2 text files which were for a scenario where I wanted to reserve some IP addresses for printers on a network, print out those IP's as well as all the other available odd numbered host IP's on the subnet.
+IGNORE THIS, if just interested in port scanning functionality.

 The program will ask for you to input the network you wish to scan including subnet mask.
 By default it will only scan for open ports 80 and 23 on the specified network.
 If different ports are to be scanned, this can be easily edited within the code.